1) What are dermal fillers made of?

 It is best to avoid dermal fillers if you have a history of active autoimmune disease or are on immunosuppressant medication due to the risk of reacting to the filler.
 However it is not an absolute contraindication and many patients with lupus, rheumatoid arthritis and other autoimmune disease can safely have treatment without any adverse events.
 It is important to always liaise with your treating physician and cosmetic doctor about your medical history.
 A thorough cosmetic doctor will always work closely with the rest of your medical team.

-Patients who are on high dose of prescription acne medication need to wait 6 months before they can have dermal fillers due to an increased risk of poor healing.
+Patients who are on high dose of prescription acne medication may need to wait 6 months before they can have dermal fillers due to an increased risk of poor healing.
 We also do not treat anyone who is currently unwell (even with a cold) or who has been unwell, had surgery or dental work in the month prior to treatment.
 This is because of the increased risk of infection and delayed reactions.

 5) What is the down time with dermal fillers?

 Dermal fillers have very minimal down time.
 It is important to remember that the treatment is a medical procedure so there are expected ‘side effects’.
 In general dermal fillers are relatively pain free (this is helped by the use of local anaesthetic with in the filler and the use of topical anaesthetics and nerve blocks).
 Pain should be temporary but many have some tenderness and discomfort in the area of treatment for a few days.
 This can be treated with simple pain relief such as paracetamol.